apache/camel-website/content/blog/LTS-Release-Schedule/index.md

 And as well to offer production stable branches (LTS) where end users can stay on for a longer period of time and get CVEs and important/critical bug fixes only.
-On these LTS branches we plan to avoid introducing new features, improvements etc, and keep changes with production in-mind only.
+On these LTS branches, we plan to avoid introducing new features, improvements etc, and keep changes with production in-mind only.
 However exceptions can be made.

 For non-LTS releases then we plan to not release patch releases, for example there will